Leann Rich (1956 - 2020) - Obituary

-BUCKLAND — Leann K. Rich age 64, of Buckland, died Friday, Oct.
+Leann K. Rich age 64, of Buckland died Friday, Oct.
 16, 2020 at her home.
 She was born April 25, 1956 in Lima to the late James Franklin and Marlyn June Sprague Martz survives in Buckland.

 Additional survivors include children: Jamie L. Slaughter of Buckland, Jessica P. Rich of Wapakoneta 5 grandchildren: Wesley, Elyssia and Jaina Slaughter, Alexander Linn and Addica Huebner and a sister Trudi J. (Joe) Vargo of Wapakoneta.